Make money from Matched Betting (full guide)

 Anyone can learn how to do matched betting and, in theory, there is no risk involved because you are covering yourself by betting for and against the same event.

-However the risk comes when mistakes are made so, once again, you need to double-check everything and follow the steps exactly.
+However the risk comes when mistakes are made.
+So you need to double-check everything and follow the steps exactly.
 On rare occasions free bets do not always come through right away, so be patient and always abide by the promotion's terms.

-Once you've understood the process and been successful by following the steps below, you can then continue matched betting at many other online bookies with free bet offers which can quite quickly land you a lot of money without risk.
+Once you've understood the process and successfully followed the steps below, you can continue matched betting at other online bookies with free bet offers (see my table at end) which can help you earn extra money.

-It's also worth pointing out that depositing at gambling websites does not affect your credit rating.
+It's also worth knowing that depositing at gambling websites does not affect your credit rating.

 Note: This is literally a step-by-step, hold-your-hand kind of guide.
-There's lots of fragmented information out there on forums etc, which can often result in costly mistakes for novices.
-Below I outline exactly the steps I follow, using the practical example of one PaddyPower free bet.
+There's lots of fragmented information out there on forums etc, which often results in costly mistakes for novices.
+Below I outline exactly the steps I follow, using the practical example of one free bet.
 So long as you follow word for word, you can't go wrong.
 I strongly suggest reading through all the steps first before making any bets.
 You'll also find using a desktop computer far easier than on mobile.

-Unlike traditional bookmakers, Betfair is a place where you bet against other people.
+Unlike traditional bookmakers, Smarkets is a place where you bet against other people.

-The best offer by far right now is with PaddyPower.com who are offering £20 free bets on new sign ups when you bet just £10 (don't worry we'll be matching this too).
+One of the best offers right now is with Betfred who are offering a £30 free bet on new sign ups when you bet just £10 (don't worry we'll be matching this too).
 So we'll be using this 'bookie' in this practical example.

-Always check the T&Cs of receiving free bet offers.
-There may be some restrictions on what you can bet on or an expiry date.
+Always check the full T&Cs of receiving free bet offers.

 During registration, you will be prompted to make a deposit.
-Choose one of the many payment types and deposit just £10 (needed to unlock the free bet).
+Use a debit card in your name to deposit £10 (needed to unlock the free bet).